Top-ranked South Carolina rolls to 79-36 win over Cal Poly – KION546

 Top-ranked South Carolina rolls to 79-36 win over Cal Poly

-SAN LUIS OBISPO, Calif.
-(AP) — Aliyah Boston had her fourth double-double of the season as top-ranked South Carolina rolled to a 79-36 victory over Cal Poly Tuesday night.
+“This was a tough stretch for us, and you probably saw a little bit of in the first half of us.
+We looked sluggish and like we were in quicksand” Staley said.
+“A lot of that is probably just mental and physical fatigue.
+But we got to strengthen the mental part of it.
+If you want to win a national championship, you got to win on a Friday and Sunday.

+“We’re just making it known to our players that when fatigue sets in, something else has to kick in.
+We’ve got to build some more habits to be able to perform a lot quicker than we did today.”

-Boston, the reigning AP Player of the Year, had 12 points and 10 rebounds for her 64th career double-double, which is the most among active NCAA players in all divisions.
+Aliyah Boston, the reigning AP Player of the Year, had 12 points and 10 rebounds for her 64th career double-double, which is the most among active NCAA players in all divisions.
+It is also her fourth-double of the season.

-The Gamecocks (5-0), coming off a 76-71 overtime victory at second-ranked Stanford Sunday, led throughout.
+The Gamecocks (5-0) led throughout.
 Laeticia Amihere was the leading scorer off the bench with 13 points, Zia Cooke added 11 and Ashlyn Watkins had 10 points and 11 rebounds.

 South Carolina, which was 39 of 63 from the field, scored the first 14 points and made six of its first nine shots before Natalia Ackerman’s layup with 31 seconds remaining got Cal Poly on the scoreboard.